kevinxin90/smartapi2trapi/README.md

 ## Deploy

-A docker file is included in the base directory and can be used to build the customized container
+A docker file is included in the base directory and can be used to build the customized container.

 ```bash
 docker build -t smartapi2trapi .
 ```

-Public Docker image located at [link](https://hub.docker.com/repository/docker/biothings/bte_reasoner_api)
+Public Docker image located at [link](https://hub.docker.com/repository/docker/biothings/smartapi2trapi)